xxdwdwd/SpaMIE_tutorials/docs/source/index.rst

    Installation
-   Tutorial 1_data inputation and integration for simulation Tutorial 2_data inputation for Humanskin
+   Tutorial 1_data inputation and integration for simulation Tutorial 2_data inputation and integration for two batch simulation Tutorial 3_data inputation for Humanskin
-   Tutorial 3_data inputation and integration for MouseEmbryo Tutorial 4_data inputation and integration for Humanlymph Tutorial 5_data inputation and integration for MouseBrain Tutorial 6_data integration for MouseSpleen
+   Tutorial 4_data inputation and integration for MouseEmbryo Tutorial 5_data inputation and integration for Humanlymph Tutorial 6_data inputation and integration for MouseBrain Tutorial 7_data integration for MouseSpleen

 .. image:: ../figures/overview.jpg
    :width: 1600